mtiller/ModelicaBook/text/source/components/architectures/thermal_control.rst

 the point where we have some implementation models to discuss.

-The interface for the plant model is unaffected by the use of ``expandable`` connectors, but the interfaces for the sensor and controller are as follows:
+The interface for the plant model is unaffected by the use of ``expandable`` connectors (since none of these expandable connectors are associated with the plant model), but the interfaces for the sensor and controller are changed as follows:

 .. literalinclude:: /ModelicaByExample/Architectures/ThermalControl/Interfaces/Sensor_WithExpandableBus.mo
    :language: modelica